mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 ### Goals

-- Implement ClusterTrainingRuntime for JAX, supporting multi-controller JAX
+- Implement ClusterTrainingRuntime for JAX, supporting distributed training with JAX (e.g. multi-controller JAX)
 - Build the necessary Docker images for JAX worker nodes used by the runtime
 - Implement the solution to work on CPU and GPU
 - Document user guides for utilizing JAX ClusterTrainingRuntimes